squad-nine/Project-3-Planning/README.md

 - Being able to view other users pages
 - Being able to set profile to public or private
 - Being able to customize your profile i.e: profile picture,about me
+- Being able to click on the comic book that is attached to a link

 ## Scrum Master: Brandon Wenning